Guo-Jian-Wang/cmbNNCS/README.rst

 Usage
 -----

-There are mainly two parts in the code: Generate the training (test) set, and training of the CNN model.
+There are two main parts in the code: generating the training (test) set and training the CNN model.

 The files sim_*.py in the examples folder are used to simulate the training (test) set.
 The files add_*py are used to add instrument noise and beam effects.
 However, sim_*py are using a modified version of PySM to generate the mock data, which is not included in this code.
 Therefore, we recommend the interested readers simulate CMB and foreground maps using the original `PySM <https://github.com/bthorne93/PySM_public>`_.

+The files train_*.py and test_*.py in the examples folder are used for the training and testing of the CNN model, respectively.